denten-books/plain-text/2-device.md

 acts as a "reading machine" when he pays no attention to what he reads, even when he speaks the words out loud.
-He reads "faultlessly like a reliable machine," Wittgenstein repeats emphasising the mechanical property of colloquially "mechanic" reading.
+He reads "faultlessly like a reliable machine," Wittgenstein repeats emphasising the mechanical property of colloquially "mechanistic" reading.
 Another hypothetical child merely pretends to read.
-She guesses at the words, and on occasion repeats things "by heart", without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].
+She guesses at the words and on occasion repeats things "by heart," without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].
-Would any of these scenarios rise to our understanding of what reading should entail?
+Would any of these hypothetical scenarios rise to our understanding of what reading should entail?

 Wittgenstein continues to complicate such edge cases, challenging his audience's intuitions of what it means to read and to understand.
 He gives